07akioni/lyla/README.md

 export enum LYLA_ERROR {
   /**
    * Request encountered an error, fired by XHR `onerror` event.
 It doesn't mean
-   * your network has error, for example CORS error also triggers NETWORK_ERROR.
+   * your network has error, for example CORS error also triggers NETWORK_ERROR */
-   */
   NETWORK = 'NETWORK',
   /**